nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 However, you are not limited in any way to the default Jupylet renderer.
 Jupylet is built on top of the wonderful `ModernGL <https://github.com/moderngl/moderngl>`_
 library, which is an efficient wrapper around the `OpenGL API <https://en.wikipedia.org/wiki/OpenGL>`_.

-By using ModernGL and the OpenGL API you are free to program GPU shaders to create any visual effect you want, from cartoon like shading to mesmerizing music visualizations, to any effect you are imaginative enough to dream up and skilled enough to program.
+By using ModernGL and the OpenGL API you are free to program your own GPU shaders to create any visual effect you want, from cartoon like shading to mesmerizing music visualizations, to any effect you are imaginative enough to dream up and skilled enough to program.

 If you would like to dive into OpenGL and shading check out `learnopengl.com  <https://learnopengl.com/>`_.